Cruise-day transport guide

 - July 2026

-Drawn from fifteen seasons of moving cruise guests between this port and this gate.
+Drawn from more than 25 years of moving cruise guests between this port and this gate.
 No content lifted from third-party sources.

 Kuşadası port to Ephesus, four ways